 - 1a.
-Has the head of the agency designated a Senior Agency Official for Privacy (SAOP), as required by Executive Order 13719 and OMB guidance?8 - Has the agency reported the name title and contact information of the current SAOP to OMR

-10. on the MAX website of the Federal Privacy Council?
+Has the head of the agency designated a Senior Agency Official for Privacy (SAOP), as required by Executive Order 13719 and OMB guidance?8 - 1b.
+Has the agency reported the name, title, and contact information of the current SAOP to OMB on the MAX website of the Federal Privacy Council?
 (Indicate "N/A" if the agency has not designated an SAOP.)

-1c.
-Does the SAOP have the necessary position, expertise, and authority to serve in the role of SAOP?
+ic.
+SAOP?
 10 (Select all that apply or indicate "N/A" if the agency has not designated an SAOP.)
-Position 1d.
+Position Expertise Authority 1d.
 Does the SAOP have the necessary role and responsibilities within the agency for each of the following?
-11 (Select all that apply or indicate "N/A" if the agency has not designated an SAOP.)
-Policy making 1e.
-Has the agency developed and maintained a privacy program plan?
-12 1f.
-Does the agency's privacy program plan include a description of each of the following?
-(Select all that apply or indicate "N/A" if the agency has not developed and maintained a privacy program plan.)
-Structure of the privacy program Resources dedicated to the privacy program Role of the SAOP and other privacy officials and staff Strategic goals and objectives of the privacy program Program management and common controls in place or planned for meeting applicable privacy requirements and managing privacy risks
+11 (Select all that apply or indicate "N/A" if the agency has not designated an SAOP.) ☐ Policy making ☐ Compliance☐ Risk management activities Ie. Has the agency developed and maintained a privacy program plan?
+12